FindMySchool LogoFindMySchool

 The school's values emphasise courage and ambition.
 Students are encouraged to take intellectual risks, participate in debate, and develop their voices.
 Over 100 extracurricular clubs provide outlets for every interest, and the school actively supports students in establishing new societies when existing provision does not meet their needs.

 Academic results are strong and consistent.
-At GCSE in 2024, the Attainment 8 score of 57.1 significantly exceeded the England average of 45.9.
-Nearly 38% of all grades were at 9-7, with 21% at the very highest grades of 9-8.
+In the current GCSE dataset, the Attainment 8 score is 53.8.
+31.2% of grades were at 9-7, with 16.8% at the very highest grades of 9-8.

-The school ranks 686th in England for GCSE outcomes (FindMySchool ranking based on official data), placing it in the top 15% of schools nationally and comfortably above the England average.
-Within Liverpool, the academy ranks 6th among secondary schools.
+The school ranks 1,062nd in England for GCSE academic outcomes (FindMySchool ranking based on official data), placing it in a strong national position.
+Within Liverpool, the academy ranks 5th among secondary schools.

-EBacc performance reflects the breadth of academic study: the average EBacc point score of 5.01 exceeds the England average of 4.08, with 25.5% of students achieving grades 5 or above across the EBacc suite of subjects.
+EBacc performance reflects the breadth of academic study: the average EBacc point score is 4.8, with 29.5% of students achieving grades 5 or above across the EBacc suite of subjects.

-At A-level, results reflect solid performance.
-In 2024, approximately 49% of grades fell at A*-B, marginally above the England average of 47.2%.
-The proportion achieving the highest A* grades stood at 7.9%, with 14.6% at A grade.
+At A-level, results are strong.
+In the 2025 A-level dataset, 60% of grades fell at A*-B. The proportion achieving the highest A* grades stood at 10%, with 20% at A grade.

-The school ranks 1,137th in England for A-level outcomes (FindMySchool ranking), placing it in line with the middle 35% of sixth forms nationally (25th to 60th percentile).
-Within Liverpool, it ranks 14th among providers offering A-levels.
+The school ranks 702nd in England for A-level academic outcomes (FindMySchool ranking), placing it in a strong national position.
+Within Liverpool, it ranks 6th among providers offering A-levels.
 This positioning reflects the all-ability intake flowing through from Year 7: students who enter through fair banding rather than academic selection still achieve creditable results at 18.

 England ranks and key metrics (where available)